 Can there be any wonder why I struggled with a hazy sense of identity once I went out on my own into the world?
 I had no answers prepared for when life started asking me, “Who are you, Edith?”, “What do you want?”, and “What is the reason for it?”

 You became convinced that your opinions are not important; that they are irrelevant; that you are responsible for other people’s feelings; that you’re nobody unless somebody loves you.

 And now you carry this same belief out into the world.
 And let me tell ya – it’s very hard to get by when you struggle with a lack of identity.

 If you are suffering from a poor sense of self, then these scenarios will seem super familiar.
 You:

-- Rarely offer an opinion at work because, well, “I never have anything important to say” or “why would anyone listen to me”.
+- Rarely offer an opinion at work because, well, “I never have anything smart to say” or “why would anyone listen to me”.

-- You are afraid to disagree with your friends because “it’s ok to compromise…I don’t want to appear rigid.”
+- You are afraid to disagree with your friends because “it’s ok to compromise…I’m not rigid.”
 Even though you are the one who has to compromise every single time.